Addiscombe: Transport

+Tram

 The area is currently served by four Tramlink stations - Lebanon Road, Sandilands, Addiscombe and Blackhorse Lane.
 Sandilands was the site of a serious derailment in 2016 which resulted in seven deaths.

+Rail

-Addiscombe railway station, located around 500 metres west of Addiscombe's main shopping parade, closed in 1997 following the withdrawal of services from Elmers End.
-The station building was later demolished and replaced by housing (as East India Way).
+Addiscombe railway station, located around 500 metres west of Addiscombe's main shopping parade, closed in 1997 following the withdrawal of services from Elmers End.The station building was later demolished and replaced by housing (as East India Way).
 Part of the trackbed between Woodside and Addiscombe railway stations is now Addiscombe Railway Park.
 Bingham Road station also formerly served the area; it was located roughly where Addiscombe tram stop now is, before closing in 1983.
 The former rail station featured in the opening scenes of the 1961 Tony Hancock film The Rebel.
 The nearest railway station is now East Croydon.

+Bus

+Buses in Addiscombe are run by Transport for London.
+4 bus routes serve the area.
+The first being the 289 to Elmers End or Purley.
+The second being the 312 to Norwood Junction or Kenley.
+Thirdly the 367 to Croydon or Bromley.